 One of the biggest factors when thinking about moving to Japan is getting a job in Japan.
-Finding a job can be daunting, trying to figure out where to start and what jobs you might be interested in.
+Finding a job can be daunting, and trying to figure out where to start and what jobs you might be interested in equally so.
 With the language barrier and the need for Japanese language ability in most jobs, it can seem difficult to figure out the opportunities you can go after.
 Don’t worry.
 We’ve compiled a list of the easiest jobs in Japan for foreigners.
 We hope this will help you on your journey to finding a job in Japan!

 Easiest jobs in Japan for foreigners